SYNCHRO-SYM

 l) Provide comparable performance with the futuristic super permanent magnet, which is a DC field wound superconductor electromagnet, electric motor system but without the loss, cost, and size of cryogenic provisioning,

-m) Eliminate permanent magnets with safety and manufacturing, life expectancy, and cogging drag issues, such as expensive, environmentally unfriendly, geopolitically sensitive rare-earth permanent magnets (RE-PM),
+m) Eliminate permanent magnets with safety, manufacturing, life expectancy, and cogging drag issues, such as expensive, environmentally unfriendly, geopolitically sensitive rare-earth permanent magnets (RE-PM),

 n) Inherently indestructible, without the fragility and limited life expectancy of RE-PM but with the precision control of BRTEC and the proprietary thermal management as only provided by MOTORPRINTER,

-l) BRTEC inherently provides pure sinusoidal excitation, which minimizes electrical stress on electronic components.
+o) Inherently provides pure sinusoidal excitation, which minimizes electrical harmonic and common mode stress on electronic components

 Ironically, the same “symmetrical” electromagnetic relationships (4.1.19 – 4.1.23 of Figure 1) become the follow-on study for the asymmetric electric machine system of all other electric machine systems, which were developed because of the formidable challenges of inventing BRTEC, by deoptimizing the symmetry of an active rotor and stator assembly with the electromagnetic “asymmetry” of an active stator assembly with the single active winding set (or singly-fed) but a “passive rotor assembly” comprising slip-induction dependent windings (i.e., asynchronous singly-fed or so-called asynchronous doubly-fed asymmetric electric machines), reluctance saliencies (i.e., asynchronous and synchronous reluctance asymmetric electric machines), or rare-earth permanent magnets (PM) and DC field windings (i.e., synchronous asymmetric electric machines) under the inexact control derivative of estimating Field-Oriented Excitation Control (FOC) or Direct-Torque Control (DTC).

-Never confuse the only brushless symmetric multiphase wound-rotor “synchronous” doubly-fed electric machine system, called SYNCHRO-SYM, with the so-called induction (i.e., asynchronous) doubly-fed electric machine system, which unlike SYNCHRO-SYM, is without independent and automatically exact control of the rotor and stator fluxes and therefore: a) relies on slip-induction and as a result, cannot “synchronously” operate from sub-synchronous to super-synchronous speeds with stable continuity, including zero speed and synchronous speed, b) becomes unstable with the slightest rotor or line perturbations, and c) cannot provide twice the Maximum Load Speed (MLS) of SYNCHRO-SYM for a given continuous torque, excitation frequency and port voltage, and air-gap flux density per unit of continuous power rating.
+Never confuse the only brushless symmetric multiphase wound-rotor “synchronous” doubly-fed electric machine system, called SYNCHRO-SYM, with the so-called induction (i.e., asynchronous) doubly-fed electric machine system, which unlike SYNCHRO-SYM: a) relies on slip-induction and as a result, cannot “synchronously” operate from sub-synchronous to super-synchronous speeds with stable continuity, including zero speed and synchronous speeds, b) becomes unstable with the slightest rotor or line perturbations, and c) cannot provide twice the Maximum Load Speed (MLS) of SYNCHRO-SYM for a given continuous torque, excitation frequency and port voltage, and air-gap flux density per unit of continuous power rating.

 SYNCHRO-SYM → THE VERIFIED ELECTRIC MOTOR SYSTEM:

-SYNCHRO-SYM‘s leap in performance was verified during at least a half century of classic electric machine study, research and publications by electric machine experts postulating the essential invention of BRTEC for automatically exact synchronous stabilization from sub-synchronous to super-synchronous speeds of two directly excited multiphase winding sets strategically placed on the rotor and stator, respectively, for the same electric machine footprint.
+SYNCHRO-SYM‘s leap in performance was verified during at least a half century of classic electric machine study, research and publications by electric machine experts postulating the essential invention of BRTEC for automatically exact and contiguously stable stabilization from sub-synchronous to super-synchronous speeds, including synchronous speed where slip-induction ceases to exist, of two directly excited multiphase winding sets strategically placed on the rotor and stator, respectively, for the same electric machine footprint.
 In addition, BEM verified SYNCHRO-SYM by:

 a) Lengthy analytical analysis,

-c) Developmental evolution of a SYNCRO-SYM computer aided design tool (BEM-CAD) that simultaneously provides side-by-side comparisons with the RE-PM and Induction electric machine system under the same electrical, such as voltage, MLS, excitation frequency, and mechanical design parameters, such as winding, material, packaging, thermal management, manufacturing, and electronic component enhancing techniques, for competitive fairness,
+c) Developmental evolution of a SYNCRO-SYM computer aided design tool (BEM-CAD) that simultaneously provides side-by-side comparisons with the RE-PM and Induction electric machine system (i.e., asymmetric electric machine systems) under the same electrical, such as voltage, MLS, excitation frequency, and mechanical design parameters, such as winding, material, packaging, thermal management, manufacturing, and electronic component enhancing techniques, for competitive fairness,

 d) Expert scrutiny of multiple issuances of domestic and international patents, published IEEE technical articles.